Rosazea: Was hinter der chronischen Rötung steckt

 Classification

-Anyone observing persistent redness, recurring flare-ups, or eye discomfort over a longer period may benefit from a dermatological assessment.
-Rosacea is a clinical condition that progresses differently for each individual – a personal assessment by a specialist can help to better understand one's own pattern and identify sensible next steps.
+Anyone who observes persistent redness, recurring flare-ups, or eye complaints for an extended period may benefit from a dermatological assessment.
+Rosacea is a clinical picture that varies individually – a personal classification by a specialist can help to better understand one's own pattern and identify sensible next steps.

 Frequently Asked Questions